rahulmistry33/StockOracle/README.md

 ## Contributions

- We're are open to `enhancements` & `bug-fixes` :smile:
+ We're open to `enhancements` & `bug-fixes` :smile:

 -----------------------------------------------

 ## Note

-This project was done under `under 24-hours` from scratch with no preparation
+This project was done `under 24-hours` from scratch with no preparation

 -----------------------------------------------